luquelab/website/README.md

 # Description
 The goal of this repository is to store the content and records of the website(s) associated with the Luque lab and hosted elsewhere.
 The content is preferentiably stored in text file formats and other reusable formats.
 This sets best practices in data management for the lab's content and would facilitate migrating website content to other servers or services when needed.
 This respoitory is the primary source of information for any related website for the lab, so it needs to be updated first before updates are reflected on the websited hosted in other servers.
 Here is the current list of maintained websites:
 + Official lab website: <https://www.luquelab.com>
+   + The website is hosted on [Weebly](https://www.weebly.com).
+   + Lab members require to be added as editors to be able to modify the official website on the hosted service.

 # Content
 Files and folders: